stupidwolfy/Mission-PSITable/README.md

 Info:

-       This repo is about using python to make game and processiong with data from player like time played, score. and using cloud database to manage player data.
+       This repo is about using python to make game and processiong with data from player like time played, score and using cloud  database to manage player data.

 Status: